Avery-Levin/Avery-Levin.github.io/Setup/installation/installation.md

 - Make sure the Kotlin Plugin is downloaded in Android Studio

 ## Buildscript
 The first step of adding Kotlin to your FTC project is by adding kotlin to the *build.gradle* file under build script.
-Add the following code to the aforementioned file:
+Add the indicated lines of code to the aforementioned file:

     buildscript {